Vision Options For Ages 55+ Dallas

 Clear Lens Exchange: For patients over age 55 who desire lens-based Vision Correction and do not want to wait until Cataract surgery is covered by insurance, Clear Lens Exchange is an option.
 The surgery is the same as Cataract surgery, except a Clear lens (instead of a Cloudy Cataract) is removed.
 This surgery is never covered by insurance.
 It is considered a Refractive Surgery and involves the use of Specialty lens implants and/or Laser technology.
 For more options, see Refractive Cataract Surgery below.

 Cataract surgery: Once cataracts negatively affect vision and impact your lifestyle, Cataract surgery is covered by insurance.
 Specialty lenses can be used to correct vision.
 We offer 2 flavors of Cataract surgery:

-- Refractive Cataract Surgery: In addition to cataract removal, specialty lens implants or laser technology is used to correct vision with a goal to reduce dependence on glasses.
-While insurance companies do cover Cataract surgery, the steps and technology used to correction vision are never covered by insurance.
+- Refractive Cataract Surgery: In addition to cataract removal, specialty lens implants or laser technology is used to correct vision to reduce dependence on glasses.
+While insurance companies do cover Cataract surgery, the steps and technology used to correct vision are never covered by insurance.

 - ReSTOR: This lens uses diffractive technology to correct vision for near, computer-distance, and far distance vision.
 Some patients may notice rings in their vision in the early post-op period.

 - ReSTOR TORIC: This lens is similar to the ReSTOR, but it also corrects low levels of astigmatism.

-- Crystalens: This lens flexes to correction vision for distance and computer distance vision.
+- Crystalens: This lens flexes to correct vision for distance and computer-distance vision.
 Most patients require reading glasses unless one eye is left a little blurry in the distance to allow reading.

 - Trulign: Similar to the Crystalens, but it also corrects low levels of astigmatism.

 - TORIC lens: These lenses correct astigmatism at the time of Cataract surgery.

 - Laser Cataract Surgery: A special femtosecond laser is used to either correct astigmatism or assists with some steps of Cataract surgery.